Donate Sponsor

 But if you notice any of the symptoms below, your kitten could be in more pain than normal.
 Speak to your vet to see how they can help.

 If you are concerned about your kitten’s teeth, contact your vet for advice.
 It’s a good idea to take your kitten to the vet regularly.
 Your vet can examine their teeth and gums during the appointment.
-Take them for a check-up at their first vaccination and/or neutering appointment when they are around four months old.
+Take them for a check-up at their first vaccination or neutering appointment when they are around four months old.
 They should then have another check-up at nine months old and another at 15 months old for their booster vaccination.

 How to help a kitten who is teething